dsivasuthan/ancient-visualbasic-projects/README.md

 microsoft visual basic 6.0 projects
 ==================

-This is a collection of some visual basic projects I had done very long time ago (~2004).
+This is a collection of some visual basic projects I had developed very long time ago (~2004).
 I am hosting them here for anyone who might find the code, the algorithms or the app useful.

+Click here to view a page with screenshots(http://sivasuthan.com/blog/my-stuff/HTML/HTML.htm)
 ---
 Wallpaper Changer - Changes the desktop wallpaper after a given interval of time.